Updated: June 14, 2018

 Instead of Freon, use Puron

 The industry has changed from R22 to R410a, which you may recognize by the brand name Puron.
-In the remainder this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
+In the remainder this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
 There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It has a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+It offers a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 Your manufacturer will typically not pay for the parts to make this swap because retrofitting your AC system will likely void the warranty.
-It’s normally just a temporary fix, but shopping for a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.
+It’s usually just a temporary fix, but shopping for a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

 If your unit was built after 2010, you’re probably safe